What is Non-Cooperative Game Theory?

 The Nash Equilibrium assumes the outcome of a player does not win by switching strategies after the initial strategy.

-The probability of making costly trembles is lower as compared to making non-costly tremble
+The probability of making costly trembles is lower than making non-costly trembles.

 Prisoner’s Dilemma & Non-cooperative Game Theory

-No discussion on Non-cooperative Game theory will be complete without the prisoner’s dilemma.
+No discussion on the Non-cooperative Game theory will be complete without the prisoner’s dilemma.